 Without these standards, it would be impossible to treat patients.
-Yet, even the best hospitals in the world are just as susceptible to hygiene issues as any other facility.
+Yet, even the best hospitals are just as susceptible to hygiene issues as any other facility.

 The issue with this, though, is the unnecessary spread of disease.

-That’s why HVAC systems and air-handling units in hospitals are so critical to maintaining cleanliness, climate conditions, and a germ-free environment.
+That’s why hospitals’ HVAC systems are critical to maintaining cleanliness, climate conditions, and a germ-free environment.

 Our work covers hospitals throughout North America.
 This includes Johns Hopkins University Hospital, both New York Presbyterian Hospitals, Brigham & Womens’ Hospital, Memorial Sloan Kettering Cancer Center, Northwell Health, and many more.